ordina-jworks/ordina-jworks.github.io/_posts/2023-06-20-aws-summit-amsterdam-2023.md

 {: refdef}

 Other companies were HEMA, PostNL, Epic Games, which were presented by Andy and how these companies used the newest services and features.
+For example, PostNL was able to speed up the start time of their Lambda's  by 10x by using the Lambda SnapStart feature.

-Takeaway (Just Eat) also gave a small presentation on how they use AWS to improve customer experience in their app.
+Takeaway (Just Eat) also gave a small presentation on how they use AWS to improve customer experience in their application.
+Their application needs to be safe, secure, stable and scalable at all times as demand for their application fluctuates throughout the day.
+Making sure that the application can handle high amounts of load during lunch & dinner times is a top priority, all while making sure that the cost and customer experience stays optimized.
+This is why Takeaway partnered with AWS as they were able to meet the demands easily.
+Sadly, the speaker did not mention which specific services they use to accomplish these requirements.

 ## Sessions
 There were sessions throughout the day from both AWS and partners.